Shelpin/aeternalsv2/tech_plan_24_03.md

 ## 7. Questions for ElizaOS Expert

-To properly solve the runtime access issue, we need answers to the following questions:
+To properly solve the runtime access issues and interface mismatch, we need answers to the following questions:

+### 7.1 Original Questions on Runtime Methods

 1. **Runtime Method Definition**:
    - How are methods like `getAgentId` and `getLogger` defined on the runtime object?